jeisch/DAPHNE2/README.md

 The streaming core design takes 4 AFE data streams and packs 64 samples from each stream them into an output frame for transmission to FELIX DAQ.
 The output link runs at 4.809 Gbps.
 This design runs continuously and there are a few idle words inserted between output frames.

+This version of the firmware has four streaming core senders instantiated.
+Output link DAQ0 sends AFE0 channels 0,1,2,3.
+Output link DAQ1 sends AFE1 channels 0,1,2,3. etc. etc.

 ### Self-Triggered Core

 The self triggered core logic is built upon a modular approach.
 The STC module monitors a single AFE data stream.
 It waits until a trigger condition is satisfied, then it grabs the 1024 samples (including 64 pre-trigger samples), forms an output frame around this data, and stores this frame in a FIFO.
 This FIFO is deep enough to store ~8.9 events.
 Then, on the backend, a state machine scans across N modules looking to see who has an output record ready to send in the FIFO.
 In a round robin manner these STC modules are selected to dump data to the output link to FELIX.
 And the process repeats.
 The current design has 10 input modules feeding one output, but can easily be changed to have any number of input modules feeding one output.

+This version of the firmware currently does not include any self-triggered senders.

 ### Timing Endpoint